wangning316/License-plate-detection-and-recognition-/README.md

 # License plate detection and recognition
-This is  the demo about the license plate recognition we have researched. , and wrote the work into an interface, the code has not been optimized, and will be updated in succession...
+This work incorporates a simple interface with code to be optimized, and will be updated in succession...
+## Environments
+# Environment：Ubuntu14.04 + cuda8.0 + cudnn6.0 + python3.5
+# It was tests both on Windows and Linux, you can follow the instruction to make this demo work.
 ## Demo Interface
 ![01](https://github.com/wangning316/License-plate-detection-and-recognition-/blob/master/LPR.png)